zhouyl/flowblade/docs/components/forms/range-slider.md

 # RangeSlider

 Range slider component for selecting a range of values.
+Perfect for price ranges, date ranges, and value filtering.

 ## Basic Usage